mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 ---
 layout: post
 title:  Lightweight Reference Data
 description: Many enterprises have reference data, but it may not be systematically managed.
-This may be centrally managed in the data warehouse tables.
-Additionally, some larger business applications often internally some code sets.
+There may be some code sets in data warehouse tables.
+Some larger business applications may internally some code sets as well.
 This post describes a lightweight option for storing subset of reference data, called code sets.
 date:   2023-09-09 10:32:00 +0300
 image:  '/images/dominoes-falling.jpeg'
 seotags:   [datahub, data-integration, data-integration-platform, architecture, integration, data-modeling, reference-data, code-sets, code-service]